PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 What does it take to predict the future?
 Or at least, to propose reliable estimates of probabilites?
 Amongst the example of striking prediction ability shown by individuals in history, what these individuals had in common was a combination of profound knowledge and of well-applied, bold judgement (NOTE: forward-thinking?)

-In 1919, major French historian Jacques Bainville predicted that the Treaty of Versailles would have dire consequences.
+In 1919, major French historian Jacques Bainville predicted that the Treaty of Versailles would have dire consequences[^consequences_politiques].
 Far from the optimism of his contemporaneous at the time, he announced an upcoming war : he announced that a powerful and revengeful social republic of Germany would raise again to power.
 He predicted that German would annex Austria, and the Sudeten german-speaking minorities.
 He announced the alliance of Russia and Germany, their siding together against Poland, and the alliance of Italy and Germany.

 When the Second World War broke out, two decades later, it followed the exact steps predicted by Bainville.
-And in 1940, 4 years after his death, France was defeated, as he had feared.
+In 1940, 4 years after Bainville's death, France was defeated, as he had feared.

 Bainville’s stunning prescience was not a product of chance: it was a mechanical application of his immense knowledge of European geopolitics and of his bold judgement, that defied the views of his time.

 Knowledge is used to gather heuristics : from a-priori data, cause A implies consequence B. Judgement, loosely defined as a combination of critical thinking, probabilistic reasoning, and causality understanding, then allows to weigh and combine these different heuristics to assess the outcome’s probability distribution.

-Knowledge and judgement : AI is already gathering these two ingredients.
+Knowledge and judgement are key elements that AI models.

 - Knowledge : Leading models already know more in most areas of science than PhD students specialized in these areas.
 These models possess a knowledge of both superhuman breadth and depth.
 - Judgement : models have historically been struggling with causality and critical thinking, but recent progress has brought them nearly up to human skill (SOURCE)